PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Rotate Primary Key / Rotate Primary to Secondary

 Authorization types for changing the primary key of an identity or converting the current primary key into a secondary key and replacing it with a new primary key.
 These operations require explicit authorization and acceptance.

-### Child Identity / Child Identities

-A subsidiary identity derived from a parent identity, inheriting CDD status but maintaining independent control and assets.
-Used for organizational structure, security, or smart contract isolation.
-See [Child Identities](/identity/advanced/child).

-### Parent Identity

-The original identity from which one or more child identities are derived.
-The parent can create, manage, and unlink child identities.

 ### Agent / Agent Permissions